 September 29th & 30th – Harvest Fest & Civil War Living History

-We will be welcoming the Adirondack Regiment of Civil War Re-enactors to the Wilder Farm for two days of living history – you’re welcome to walk around the encampment and visit with the soldiers and see their displays.
+The Calvary is coming!
+We will be welcoming the Adirondack Regiment of Civil War Re-enactors, along with a nine horse calvary to the Wilder Farm for two days of living history and battles – visitors are welcome to walk around the encampment and visit with the soldiers and see their displays.
 Skirmishes will be held both days.
-Craft & farm market vendors will be on site, food, 19th century games and kids craft activities (paint a pumpkin and stuff a scarecrow!), music, and more.
-Check back closer to event days for more details and re-enactor activity schedule.
+Craft & farm market vendors will be on site, fresh pressed apple cider, food, 19th century games and kids craft activities (paint a pumpkin and stuff a scarecrow!), music, and more.
+Check back closer to event days for more details.
 The Wilder buildings will be open for self-guided tours and the annual As Time Passes juried art show will be on display in the schoolhouse- vote for People’s Choice award!

 Adults $9; Senior, $8.50; Youth 6-16, $6; 5 and under, Free!

 Saturday, September 29th: 10:00 am Camps open to the public 10:30 am “Rich Mans War” scenario for public 1:00 pm Court Marshal scenario for public 3:00 pm Battle Reenactment- 4-5:00 pm Camp life and living history interactions with the public 5:00 pm Camps closed to the public

 Sunday, September 30th: 10:00 am Camps open to the public 10:30 am Company drill and artillery demonstrations 11:15 am Camp life scenarios and public interaction 1:00 pm Battle Reenactment and closing ceremonies